KAUST-Academy/data-science-project/README.md

 ## Creating a new project from this template

-Simpy follow the [instructions](https://help.github.com/en/articles/creating-a-repository-from-a-template) to create a new project repository from this template.
+Simply follow the [instructions](https://help.github.com/en/articles/creating-a-repository-from-a-template) to create a new project repository from this template.

 ## Project organization